camunda-community-hub/camunda-process-test-coverage/docs/getting-started.md

 ### Usage of the gradle plugin

 The functionality to aggregate the process test coverage reports is also provided as a gradle plugin.
-For this to work you have to include the plugin in the gradle build file.
+For this to work you have to include the plugin in the gradle build file `build.gradle.kts`.

 ```kotlin
 buildscript {